-The effects of dynamic subgrid scale (SGS) models are investigated in variational multiscale (VMS) LES simulations of bluff body flows.
+Abstract The effects of dynamic subgrid scale (SGS) models are investigated in variational multiscale (VMS) LES simulations of bluff-body flows.
 The spatial discretization is based on a mixed finite element/finite volume formulation on unstructured grids.
 In the VMS approach used in this work, the separation between the largest and the smallest resolved scales is obtained through a variational projection operator and a finite volume cell agglomeration.
 The dynamic version of Smagorinsky and WALE SGS models are used to account for the effects of the unresolved scales.
 In the VMS approach, these effects are only modeled in the smallest resolved scales.
 The dynamic VMS-LES approach is applied to the simulation of the flow around a circular cylinder at Reynolds numbers 3900 and 20000 and to the flow around a square cylinder at Reynolds numbers 22000 and 175000.
-It is observed as in previous studies that the dynamic SGS procedure has a smaller impact on the results within the VMS approach than in LES.
-But improvements are demonstrated for important features like the recirculating part of the flow.
-The global prediction is improved for a small computational extra cost.
+It is observed that the dynamic SGS procedure has a smaller impact on the results within the VMS approach than in LES.
+However, the global accuracy of the predictions is improved for dynamic SGS models with a small computational extra cost.